threecuptea/spark2_emr/README.md

       apache hadoop and apache spark.
    f) I scp files under /etc/hadoop/conf and /etc/spark/conf from the master instance and store under flight/etc
       for references.
 Check spark-default.conf and spark-env.sh to see how EMR does lots of plumbing work.

+   Here is the result of my version of FlightSample.

+      Job Id Description                       Duration Stages: Succeeded/Total	Tasks Succeeded/Total 6 csv at FlightSample.scala:57		          10 s		        3/3 			       222/222
+      5 csv at FlightSample.scala:53		           2 s		        3/3 			        222/222
+      4 csv at FlightSample.scala:48		           4 s		        3/3 			        222/222
+      3 parquet at FlightSample.scala:43	    4 s		        3/3 			        222/222
+      2 json at FlightSample.scala:38		          6 s		        3/3 		 	       222/222
+      1 csv at FlightSample.scala:33		      1.6 min		      3/3 			        222/222
+      0 parquet at FlightSample.scala:22 	   13 s		      1/1			                 1/1

+   I made two major improvement
+   1. I cache the common set.
+All output must be >= 2000 year and I only concerns of a few fields
+   2. I coalesce to less partitions since we fliter out data < 2000 year.

+   That's the following line

+    val partitions = rawDF.rdd.getNumPartitions
+    var adjPartition = partitions - partitions / 3 -1  //expect at least 1/3 < 2000
+    val flightDS = rawDF.filter($"year" >= 2000).select($"quarter", $"origin", $"dest", $"depdelay", $"cancelled")
+                        .coalesce(adjPartition).cache()
+   The performance improves a lot.
+It only executes file scan once.
+That's in job 1.
+The rest of jobs re-use cache().